Incoming Scholar Appointment Process

 Funding for Visiting Scholars and J-1 Student Interns (applies to ONLY J-1 visa holders)

-• If a scholar’s expected start date is in September 2017 or earlier, a minimum of $28,310 USD per year ($2,360 USD/month) will be required.
+• A minimum of $27,180 USD per year ($2,265 USD/month) will be required.

 • An additional $6,000/year ($500/month) is required for an accompanying spouse and an additional $4,000/year ($334/month) for each accompanying child.